 PODCASTS: CREATIVE CITIES CONVERSATIONS

-For the first time this year the conference offers a diverse set of podcasts called Creative Cities Conversations, including:
+New this year a diverse set of podcasts called Creative Cities Conversations.
+These included:

 - Channel 4 digital exec Navi Lamba and YouTube’s EMEA head of originals Luke Hyams offer insights on tomorrow’s digital content creators

 - Producer Adeel Amini and director Stewart Kyasimire discuss their shared determination to improve mental health and diversity in the TV industry